htmfilho/htmfilho.github.io/_posts/2021/2021-01-21-azure-function-golang-2.md

 ![Golang Serverless](/images/posts/golang-serverless.jpg)

-In the [first part](/2021/01/azure-function-golang.html), we have built a simple Go web application that calculates the maximum bid we can make when negociating a house.
+In the [first part](/2021/01/azure-function-golang.html), we have built a simple Go web application that calculates the maximum bid we can make when negotiating a house.
 Again, this is about Go, not real estate.
 So, be careful when using this calculation in real life.
 We expect to publish that app on Azure without changes because there is nothing special in the code that makes it suitable for Azure.
 Yet, it can be deployed and served as an Azure Function, as we are going to witness in this article.

 <!-- more -->